-Individuals who are neither U.S. citizens nor U.S. residents, may be subject to income tax on a net basis or withholding tax and subject to gift and estate tax on U.S. situs assets.
-The following is a general discussion of how U.S. income taxes and gift and estate taxes apply to Global Clients.
-Bear in mind that these general rules may be altered by the specific treaty between the U.S. and the Global Client's home country.
+Individuals who are neither U.S. citizens nor U.S. residents, referred to in the Internal Revenue Code as non-resident aliens or "NRAs", may be subject to federal income tax on certain U.S. source income and subject to federal gift and estate tax on U.S. situs assets.
+The following is a general discussion of how U.S. federal income taxes and gift and estate taxes apply to NRAs.
+Bear in mind that these general rules may be altered by the specific treaty between the U.S. and the NRA's home country.